 The cheesemakers on this panel, plus their cheeses, are:

 For millennia, drinks have reflected a sense of place: the grape varieties used by winemakers, the types of barley and hops brewed to make beer and the plants and grains used for distillation and making spirits.
 Hear from some of the leading experts in wine, beer, cider and mescal on saving traditions, flavours and precious ingredients.

 Pete Brown (Miracle Brew), with Marc Millon (wine writer), Sarah Abbott (Old Vine Conference), Chava Peribán (Agave Road Trip), Gabe Cook (cider and perry expert), John Letts (grower of grains).

 The Ark of Taste is an international catalogue of endangered heritage foods maintained by the global Slow Food movement.
 Use their free search tool to learn about rare foods local to you and see if you can find them.

-These restaurants and iconic public spaces are putting on special food diversity menus:
+These restaurants and iconic public spaces put on special food diversity menus in January 2023: